TheCryOfSamMcGee/HeroWarsAutoplay/README.md

 ## Installation
 If you want to install and run this script, you need to install python with all the libraries.
 See the [Installation page](https://github.com/TheCryOfSamMcGee/HeroWarsAutoplay/blob/main/Installation.md) for instructions.

-#### set your own directory
-os.chdir('C:\\Users\\JohnDoe\\Documents\\FBPython')

-####Path to pytesseract install
-pytesseract.pytesseract.tesseract_cmd = r"C:\Program Files\Tesseract-OCR\tesseract.exe"

-The other variable you can set at the beginning is setLoadTime:
-#This variable is the number of seconds that the program should wait when switching locations within Hero wars.
-This is important because slower internets can slow down the load times, and mess up the script.
-setLoadtime = 10

 <br />
 <br />